Skip to content

 What types of cases are heard in a youth court?

-Youth courts handle a variety of offences such as theft, burglary, drug offenses, and anti-social behaviour.
-Very serious cases, like murder or rape, begin in a youth court but can then passed to the Crown Court.
+Youth courts handle a variety of criminal cases, like offences such as theft, drug offences, sexual offences and anti-social behaviour.
+Very serious cases, like murder or rape, begin in a youth court but can then be passed to the Crown Court.

 What kinds of sentences can a youth court give?

 Sentences depend on factors like the age of the young person, the seriousness of the crime, and previous offending history.
-Youth courts can impose community sentences or Detention and Training Orders (DTOs).
+Youth courts can impose community sentences or Detention and Training Orders (DTOs) as a punishment for youth crime.
 Community sentences focus on rehabilitation and reparation, while DTOs involve time spent in a secure facility followed by supervised time in the community.

 Community sentences for young people include: